Duniry Foundation (Egan Family Charitable Foundation)

 - Historic libraries and cultural institutions (Redwood Library and Athenaeum)

-- Cultural preservation organizations
+- Cultural preservation organisations

 Geographic Focus

-- Rhode Island (particularly Newport County): 50% of grants
+- Rhode Island (particularly Newport County)

-- Connecticut, New York, California: Occasional grants
+- Connecticut, New York, California (occasional grants)

 What They Don't Fund